Diseases & Conditions

 Your shoulder also relies on strong tendons and muscles to keep your shoulder stable.
 Some of these muscles are called the rotator cuff.
 The rotator cuff is made up of four muscles that come together as tendons to form a covering or cuff of tissue around the head of the humerus.

 The biceps muscle in the upper arm has two tendons that attach it to the shoulder blade.
 The long head attaches to the top of the shoulder socket (glenoid).
 The short head attaches to a bump on the shoulder blade called the coracoid process.
-These attachments help to center the humeral head in the glenoid socket.

 In addition to the ligaments and rotator cuff, muscles in the upper back play an important role in keeping the shoulder stable.
 These muscles include the trapezius, levator scapulae, rhomboids, and serratus anterior, and they are referred to as the scapular stabilizers.
 They control the scapula and clavicle bones — called the shoulder girdle — which functions as the foundation for the shoulder joint.